So, you wrote your best cold email templates b2b and sent them to your prospects.

-In terms of B2B email marketing, an inbox sales pipeline is the way to sort your emails and responses into stages, as you convert leads into buyers.
+In terms of B2B email marketing, an inbox sales pipeline is the way to sort your emails and responses into stages, as you convert new business leads into buyers.
 It allows you to separate newly-engaged prospects from prospects that are halfway there.
 You can keep track of bounced emails and monitor performance.

 At Belkins we build pipelines individually for each client and we create a new pipeline for each subscription period.
-This is the best way to see lead-generation results and reports on the positive-to-negative response ratio, so you’re able to judge the success of an outreach campaign.
+This is the best way to see lead-generation results and reports on the positive to negative response ratio, so you’re able to judge the success of an outreach campaign.

 Currently, the tool we’re using provides for 30 selectable custom metrics, so when it comes to customizing your sales pipeline, you can base decisions on the demands of your industry.